XD-DENG/Spark-ML-Intro/chapters/random_forest.md

 ## Random Forest

-As a fan of greedy algorithm, I would like to start with *random forest* algorithm.

 What is the idea of **Random Forest**?

 To put it simple, averaging a set of observations reduces variance.
 Hence a natural way to reduce the variance and hence increase the prediction accuracy of a decision tree model is to take training sets repeatedly from the population, build a separate tree model using each training set, and average the resulting predictions [1].
 This is the idea of **bagging** (**B**ootstrap **agg**regat**ing**).